 It is difficult to find the right expression that perfectly describes Meteora: magnificent, spiritual, unique… Meteora appear to you from a distance.
 You can’t replace them with anything else…

-Amateurs (we), the first time they see them, turn on their phones and take pictures through the dirty windshield, not knowing that much better breathtaking scenes and lookouts will await them.
+Amateurs (us), the first time they see them, turn on their phones and take pictures through the dirty windshield, not knowing that much better breathtaking scenes and lookouts will await them.

 The road to Meteora itself is like a fairy tale.